-Filmmaking schools, departments and programs—submit your institution's three strongest films to the 29th UFVF/KODAK Student Filmmaking and Cinematography Grants.
-Winning students receive cash grants and motion picture product, and will screen at the 2020 University Film and Video Association Annual Conference.
+Filmmaking schools, departments and programs—submit your institution's three strongest films to the 30th UFVF/KODAK Student Filmmaking and Cinematography Grants.
+Winning students receive cash grants and motion picture product, and will screen at the 2021 University Film and Video Association Annual Conference (virtual event).

 Excellence in Filmmaking